Blockade of the Gaza Strip: 2008–2009 Gaza war and aftermath

 In January 2009, after the first phase of the Gaza War, Israel said it would allow in some humanitarian aid, but will continue its economic blockade in order to weaken the power of Hamas.
 In June 2009, on the second anniversary of the blockade, 38 United Nations and non-governmental humanitarian organisations issued a joint press release calling for "free and uninhibited access for all humanitarian assistance in accordance with the international agreements and in accordance with universally recognised international human rights and humanitarian law standards".
 As of July 2009, Israel said it is making the humanitarian relief efforts in Gaza one of its top priorities.
 The amount of goods Israel allows into Gaza is one quarter of the pre- blockade flow.

 Mark Regev, spokesman for Israeli Prime Minister Ehud Olmert stated "We want to make sure that reconstruction for the people of Gaza is not reconstruction for the Hamas regime."
 U.S. State Department spokesman Robert Wood said on 25 February that "Aid should never be used as a political weapon.
 We'll try to push to get into Gaza as many supplies as possible."

 The Olmert cabinet had decided in March 2009 that food and medical supplies to Gaza would be allowed through unfettered.
 This was met with resistance by Israel's Defense Ministry, which controls the border crossings.
 An Israeli military spokesperson said that each item was decided on an individual basis and that food was being let through daily.
 According to NGO Gisha, the amount of food entering Gaza is as of May 2009, about 25% of the pre-June 2007 figures.
 A UN study has found that Gazan families are eating fewer meals a day and mainly relying on carbohydrates such as rice and flour because protein foods are expensive or unavailable.
 Chicken eggs have doubled in price due to the destruction of chicken coops during the Gaza War.

 February 2009 Hamas-UNRWA incident

 On 3 February, 3,500 blankets and over 400 food parcels were confiscated by Hamas police personnel from an UNRWA distribution center.
 On the following day, the UN Emergency Relief Coordinator demanded that the aid be returned immediately.
 In a separate incident on 5 February, Hamas seized 200 tons of food from UNRWA aid supplies.
 The following day, UNRWA suspended its activities in Gaza.
 Hamas issued a statement stating that the incident was a misunderstanding between the drivers of the trucks and had been resolved through direct contact with the UNRWA.
 On 9 February, UNRWA lifted the suspension on the movement of its humanitarian supplies into Gaza, after the Hamas authorities returned all of the aid supplies confiscated.

-June 2009 easing of blockade

-In June 2009, the blockade was eased to allow processed hummus, but not hummus with extras such as pine nuts or mushrooms.